 A voice fell like a falling star,

 The conclusion of the poem is hardly a surprising one, because the reader knows, thanks to the many warnings the youth received, that the path ever higher was a dangerous one to take.
-In a tranquil scene, a group of monks find the peace of their morning prayers shattered by the youth’s cry.
-Eventually, someone investigates, and finds the frozen body of the man, his journey ended by his death in the snow, still holding fast to his banner.
-Those who find him see beauty in his form, but he is still dead, still gone, and had still failed in his quest.
+In a tranquil scene, a group of monks finds the peace of their morning prayers shattered by the youth’s cry.
+Eventually, someone investigates and finds the frozen body of the man, his journey ended by his death in the snow, still holding fast to his banner.
+Those who find him see the beauty in his form, but he is still dead, still gone, and had still failed in his quest.
 The poem ends with the stars in the sky echoing his dying words, serving as a reminder that even had he reached the peak of the mountain, there still would have been an entire world of mystery and unknown above his head.
 It was always impossible to reach the highest point of existence, and the man found only death trying, while he was offered a life, happiness, and comfort in return for giving up the journey.
 Eventually, some point has to be high enough; excelsior cannot be a hard rule for living life, because there is always something higher to reach for, as the youth in Excelsior would have sadly learned the hard way.